sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part5/hcp-java-weatherapp-part5.md

     ![Modifying the web.xml file for REST services](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part5/e2e_05-5.png)

 6. With this, we have registered (Apache) CXF as a Servlet that listens to incoming requests using the URL-pattern: `/api/v1/*`.
-Furthermore, we registered our AuthenticationService class as one of the RESTful services.
-During startup, CXF will introspect the class and use the provided JAX-RS annotations to properly configure our service.
+Furthermore, we registered our `AuthenticationService` class as one of the RESTful services.
+During start-up, CXF will introspect the class and use the provided JAX-RS annotations to properly configure our service.

     Save your changes and publish/deploy your application.